ReachableCEO/ForProfitOpAgreement/README.md

 # ForProfitOpAgreement

-This is the operating agreement (in combination with items found in CommonBoilerplate) used by :
+This is the operating agreement (in combination with items found in the CommonBoilerplate repo) used by :

-Suborbital Systems Development Co LLC
+* Suborbital Systems Development Co LLC
-RackRental Operating Company LLC
+* RackRental Operating Company LLC
-(and a basis for) Redwood
+* (and a basis for) Redwood

-(you can find redwood agreement in its own repo )
+(you can find the redwood agreement in its own repo )

 No warranties, express or implied.
 It's worked well for us, YMWV!!!

 Also no build pipeline is provided.
 Our private repos have a build pipeline (bash script with cat and pandoc, nothing fancy).

-We include bits from this repo and from the CommoBoilerplate repo.

-Here's the pipeline (as of 07/24/2020 at 18:33 CST).
+You should be able to knock something up easily.

+Here's an old version of our pipeline.
 It should get you started.
-Don't open issues re build, they will be closed and your LDAP account disabled
+Don't open issues re build of the contract, they will be closed WONTFIX and your LDAP account disabled

 #!/bin/bash